The College offers a wide range of accredited baccalaureate, master’s and doctoral degrees and multi-disciplinary certificates through 18 departments.

 The College offers the B.F.A. degree in studio art.
 A foreign language is not required.
 Students choosing an emphasis in drawing, graphic design, painting, photography, printmaking or general fine arts must take at least 75 credit hours in studio art (including 30 hours in the foundation art program).
 Students seeking K-12 art teacher certification take a minimum of 50 credit hours in studio art (including 30 hours in the foundation art program) and must fulfill the General Education Requirements in both the College of Education and the College of Arts and Sciences.

 The College offers the B.M. degree in music education, performance and with elective studies in business.
 The requirements are the same as for the B.A. degree with the addition of music education courses for music majors seeking state teacher certification.
 Although foreign language proficiency is not required, foreign language study is required for applied voice students.

-A number of minors are available at UMSL.
-Some are offered by individual departments, while others, such as Classical Studies are interdisciplinary in nature and involve a number of departments.
+A number of minors is available at UMSL.
+Some are offered by individual departments, while others, such as Classical Studies are interdisciplinary in nature and involve several departments.
 The requirements for the various minors are listed in either the departmental or interdisciplinary sections of this Bulletin.